scylladb/scylladb/docs/troubleshooting/report-scylla-problem.rst

       -sov CQL,user,<CQL user name> -sov CQL,password,<CQL password>

-   Scylla Doctor employs cqlsh installed on a given node using the provided credentials.
+   ScyllaDB Doctor employs cqlsh installed on a given node using the provided credentials.
 Make sure to set up any additional configuration required to use cqlsh, such as TLS-related information, in the .cqlshrc file.